taylorza/zxn-inlineasm-doc/Documentation/Labels.md

 # Labels
-The assembler supports global and local or scoped labels.
-Global labels need to be unique across the entire program unit while local labels need to be unique with the current scope.
+The assembler recognizes both global and local (or scoped) labels.
+Global labels must be unique throughout the entire program, whereas local labels must be unique within their respective scope.

 ## Global Labels
-Labels are identify memory addresses or constant values that can be references in the assembly application.
-Defining a label is as simple as typing a name starting in the left most column right against the `;` that introduces the line of assembly code.
+Labels serve as identifiers for memory addresses or constants within an assembly application.
+To define a label, simply type a name at the beginning of the line, immediately followed by the ; that starts the assembly code line.

-In this example we create a simple label called `loop` and then jump to the label in an infinite loop :)
+For instance, by defining a label named loop, we can easily refer to it in an assembly instruction to create an infinite loop, like so:
 ```
   10 .asm
   20 ;loop
   30 ;  jp loop
 ```

-The label `loop` represents the memory address that the code at that point is being assembled to.
-When you reference the label, the assembler will replace the label with the memory address represented by the label at the time of assembly.
+The `loop` label denotes the memory address where the corresponding code is assembled.
+During assembly, any reference to `loop` is substituted with its actual memory address.

-In the above example, `loop` is a global label, which means that you cannot declare another label called `loop` without the assembler raising a "duplicate definition" error.
-This can be a little inconvenient, since you now need to create unique names for labels and sometimes you would like to use a consistent label name when you have similar pattern.
+In our example, `loop` is a global label.
+This designation means it must be unique; otherwise, the assembler will flag it with a “duplicate definition” error.
+While this ensures label uniqueness, it can be cumbersome when you want to reuse a label name for similar code patterns.

-This brings us to local or scoped labels.
-Every global label creates a new scope, within this scope you can create local labels that without worrying about name conflicts with local labels in other scopes.
-Of course you cannot use the same local label name within the same scope.
+That’s where local or scoped labels come in handy.
+Each global label initiates a new scope, allowing you to define local labels within it.
+These local labels won’t conflict with others in different scopes.
+However, within the same scope, you must still avoid duplicate local label names

 ## Local Labels (v0.5e and later)
-Like global labels, local labels identify memory addresses or constant values.
-What differentiates a local label from a global label is that local labels are prefixed with a `.`.
+Local labels, similar to global labels, are used to identify memory addresses or constant values.
+The distinction lies in the prefix of a local label, which is a `.`.
+This differentiates it from a global label and confines its scope.

-An example will make this clearer.
-The example will use has two routines, one that prints characters to the screen and another that sends characters out the serial port.

-First lets look at how using only global labels the code might look
+Here’s how you might structure your code using only global labels:
 ```
   10 .asm
   20 ;print